 The applicant must provide a medical certificate which demonstrates that they do not have any illness which may pose a threat to public health.

-All medical certificates have to be issued no more than three months prior to the application.
+All medical certificates must be issued no more than three months prior to the application.

 Private health insurance is a requirement